• LSAW SSAW CARBON STEEL PIPE ASTM API 16‘’ 20‘’ 24‘’ System 1

 u Certification: ABS manufacturing assessment, ABS design assessment, API 5CT, API 5L, DNV manufacturer certificate, ISO9001 quality management system certificate, ISO14001 environment management system certificate, GB/T28001 occupational health and safety management system certificate, A1 class manufacturing license of special equipment certificate, CCS, GL, LR, SGS, TüV, PDE

-Q:How are steel pipes used in heating systems?
+Q:How are steel pipes used in the manufacturing of appliances?

 1. Manufacturer Overview